What is Rustic Decor?

-There’s no better focal point in a living room or bedroom than a fireplace.
+Next, there’s no better focal point in a living room or bedroom than a fireplace.
 Gone are the days of run-of-the-mill fireplaces.
 Now, the fireplace is a fearless statement for any room.

-Bricks and loose stones are other prominent choices for rustic fireplace surrounds.
+Secondly, bricks and loose stones are other prominent choices for rustic fireplace surrounds.
 Similar to Cantera, there are many color choices for either blending or accenting an overall rustic decor color theme.

 Hardware & Lighting

-matte & mixed metals
+matte & mixed metals in rustic home decor